"The most valuable of all talents is that of never using two words when one will do." -Thomas Jefferson

 It focuses on a taxonomic group that was not covered in this portion of the course.
 See "Scope" below.

 You wait too long, and choose an article already approved for someone else.
-To encourage diversity, I will approve a given article for only one student.
+To encourage diversity, I will approve a given article for only the first student who submits it for review.
 It therefore pays for you to screen your choice early.

 How to avoid these mistakes: start your search early, do not pick the first article you find, read abstracts to understand what each article offers, and read the article before submitting it for screening.